IBM/universal-connectors/README.md

  * When configuring universal connectors, only use port numbers higher than 5000.
 Use a new port for each future connection.

-* S3 SQS and S3 Cloudwatch plug-ins are not supported on IPV6 Guardium systems.

-* The DynamoDB plug-in does not support IPV6.

-* MySQL plug-ins do not send the DB name to Guardium, if the DB commands are performed by using MySQL native client.

-* When connected with a MySQL plug-in, queries for non-existent tables are not logged to GDM_CONSTRUCT.

-* MongoDB plug-ins do not send the client source program to Guardium.

  * Use only the packages that are supplied by IBM.
 Do not use extra spaces in the title.

+* IPV6 support
+  - S3 SQS and S3 Cloudwatch plug-ins are not supported on IPV6 Guardium systems.
+  - The DynamoDB plug-in does not support IPV6.

+* MySQL plug-ins:
+  - do not send the DB name to Guardium, if the DB commands are performed by using MySQL native client.
+  - When connected with this plug-in, queries for non-existent tables are not logged to GDM_CONSTRUCT.

+* MongoDB plug-ins do not send the client source program to Guardium.

 ### Guardium Insights